rikedyp/documentation/release-notes/docs/announcements/index.md

 ## Dyalog for Raspberry Pi

-Dyalog v20.0 is the last release that will be supported on the 32-bit Raspberry Pi.
+Dyalog v20.0 is the last release that will be supported on 32-bit Raspberry Pi OS.

 ## Syncfusion